elmahio/documentation/docs/setup-deployment-tracking.md

 ## Versioning Different Services

-Chances are that your software consist of multiple services released independently and with different version numbers.
+Chances are that your software consists of multiple services released independently and with different version numbers.
 This is a common pattern when splitting up a software system in microservices.
-How you choose to split your elmah.io logs is entirely up to you, but we almost always recommend having a separate log for each service.
+How you choose to split your elmah.io logs are entirely up to you, but we almost always recommend having a separate log for each service.
 When doing so, you only want deployment tracking to show the releases from the service you are currently looking at.
 The problem here is that deployments on elmah.io are not related to a log in any way.
 We could have implemented it this way, but that would limit the ways to split up logs.

 To make sure that only deployments related to the service you are looking at are shown, you need unique deployment names.
 A simple approach is to name your releases with a service name prefix like this: